IoTDevID: A Behavior-Based Device Identification Method for the IoT: Model Selection

 On the other hand, Fig.~\ref{fig:comparedata} shows that port-based features can be useful for building generalisable models.
 For example, consider the port numbers used by one of the devices in the Aalto dataset which contains multiple device instances.
 Fig.~\ref{fig:ports} shows a word cloud built from the data from the two Edimax camera instances.
 Although a few port numbers (representing the protocols BOOTP, HTTP, SSDP and mDNS) generalise between the devices, the remaining ports are presumably session-based and do not generalise.
 To address this, we do not use the raw feature values for port-based features, but rather map them to discrete values representing port classes and protocols (see Section~\ref{sec:featureSet}) --- in effect, pruning the instance-specific information whilst preserving the behavioral information they provide.

 Finally, after eliminating identifying and redundant features, we used a GA to decide on the most appropriate feature set from the remaining 52-member feature pool.
 The GA uses a wrapper method and thus tests the usefulness of feature sets in the context of a particular classifier (DT).
 In this way, we have created a feature subset that detects with higher performance, while decreasing the model complexity by reducing the number of features.
-Table~\ref{tab:feature_list} shows the final list of features the GA selected.
+Table~\ref{tab:feature_list} shows (highlighted in green) the final list of features selected by the GA.